actions/delete-package-versions/README.md

 * Delete version(s) of a package that is hosted in a different repo than the one executing the workflow
 * Specify a minimum number of latest package versions to not get deleted.
 * Ignore some versions based on name and delete remaining versions.
-* Delete all pre-release versions
+* Delete only pre-release versions

 # Usage